-Rank: Field Marshal
+Rank: Marshal of the USSR

 Soviet Storm: WW2 in the East returns with more epic stories from the Second World War’s biggest and bloodiest theatre, told from an unprecedented Russian perspective.
 10 new episodes explore some of the most devastating battles of the war – from the Red Army’s catastrophic encirclement at Kiev in 1941 to the notorious ‘Rzhev meat-grinder’.
 We also look at the dramatic recovery of the Soviet air force from its almost total destruction in the first days of the war, the role of Baltic Sea Fleet submarines, the brutal partisan war fought against a backdrop of Nazi genocide, and the crucial role of Soviet secret intelligence.